-Each notice of optional redemption may further state that such redemption will be conditioned upon the receipt by the Paying Agent, on or prior to the date fixed for redemption, of moneys sufficient to pay the principal of and premium, if any, and interest on such 2020B Bonds to be redeemed and that if such moneys have not been so received the notice will be of no force or effect and the County will not be required to redeem such 2020B Bonds.
-If such notice of redemption contains such a condition and such moneys are not so received, the redemption will not be made, and the Bond Registrar will within a reasonable time thereafter give notice, in the way the notice of redemption was given, that such moneys were not so received.
-Any such notice mailed will be conclusively presumed to have been duly given, whether the Bondowner receives such notice.
-Failure to give such notice or any defect therein with respect to any 2020B Bond will not affect the validity of the proceedings for redemption with respect to any other 2020B Bond.
+Each notice of redemption may further state that such redemption shall be conditional upon the Paying Agent receiving, on or prior to the date fixed for redemption, moneys authorized by the County to be deposited therein that are sufficient to pay the redemption price of and interest on the 2020 Bonds to be redeemed and that if such moneys have not been so received the notice shall be of no force or effect and the County shall not be required to redeem such 2020 Bonds.
+If such notice of redemption contains such a condition and such moneys are not so received, the redemption will not be made and the Bond Registrar will within a reasonable time thereafter give notice, in the way the notice of redemption was given, that such moneys were not so received.